-These vegan chocolate cornflake cakes are decorated to look like mini Easter nests!
-They’re easy to make and require no baking, making them a perfect Spring-time treat for children to help with.
+These vegan Easter nests cornflake cakes are the perfect Springtime treat!
+They’re easy to make and require no baking, making them a perfect on-theme Easter treat for children to help with.

 My mum and I used to make these all the time when I was a child and despite the simplicity of the recipe, I always finished feeling like an absolute star baker.

-Making the vegan cornflake cakes was really easy with a few simple swaps.
-I used dairy-free chocolate and some vegan-friendly cornflakes, and of course some vegan chocolate eggs instead of the Cadbury Mini Eggs I used to use.
+Making the cornflake cakes vegan was really easy with a few simple swaps.
+I used dairy-free chocolate and some vegan-friendly cornflakes, and of course some dairy-free chocolate eggs instead of the Cadbury Mini Eggs I used to use.

 I couldn’t find golden syrup anywhere when I went to make this recipe so it’s slightly different to my chocolate Rice Krispie cakes.
 If you want a little bit of extra flavour and a softer texture, you can add some vegan margarine and golden syrup.
 I must admit that there isn’t a huge difference so if you don’t have the golden syrup and margarine lying around already, just go with the melted chocolate and cornflakes!
 They will taste fabulous either way.

 As I mentioned above, I used a simple mix of chocolate and cornflakes for the nests but if you like, you can add 2 tablespoons of vegan margarine and 2 tablespoons of golden syrup to the pan as you melt the chocolate.
 Please note you need to add BOTH ingredients to prevent the chocolate from seizing.

 - Vegan cornflakes.
 Beware that not all cornflakes are vegan-friendly!
 Check out some of the brands I’ve listed down below for reference.